-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 2 November 2021 concerning chronic obstructive pulmonary disease in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the

-Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'chronic obstructive pulmonary disease' in subsection 7(2); - including ICD-10-AM codes for 'chronic obstructive pulmonary disease' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) and 9(14) concerning having smoked tobacco products; - revising the factor in subsection 9(2) and 9(15) concerning being exposed to second-hand smoke; - revising the factor in subsection 9(3) and 9(16) concerning having smoked cannabis; - revising the factor in subsection 9(4) and 9(17) concerning inhaling smoke from the combustion of polluting fuels in an enclosed space; - revising the factor in subsection 9(5) and 9(18) concerning inhaling a respiratory tract irritant from the specified list of respiratory tract irritants; - revising the factor in subsection 9(6) and 9(19) concerning inhaling vapour, gas, or fumes of a substance from the specified list of substances in an enclosed space; - revising the factor in subsection 9(7) and 9(20) concerning inhaling vapour, gas, or fumes of a substance from the specified list of substances, in an open environment; - revising the factor in subsection 9(8) and 9(21) concerning inhaling organic or inorganic dust at a concentration of greater than 5 milligrams per cubic metre; - revising the factor in subsection 9(9) and 9(22) concerning having infection with human immunodeficiency virus; - revising the factor in subsection 9(10) and 9(24) concerning having pulmonary tuberculosis; - new factor in subsection 9(11) and 9(25) concerning having alpha-1 antitrypsin deficiency; - new factor in subsection 9(12) and 9(26) concerning having asthma; - new factor in subsection 9(13) and 9(27) concerning having bronchiectasis; - new factor in subsection 9(23) concerning having at least 4 episodes of acute viral or bacterial lower respiratory tract infection requiring medical treatment; - new factor in subsection 9(28) concerning having gastro-oesophageal reflux disease; - new definitions of 'being exposed to second hand smoke', 'lower respiratory tract', 'one pack-year', 'persistent airflow limitation', 'polluting fuels', and 'pulmonary tuberculosis'. in Schedule 1 Dictionary; and - revising the definitions of 'dust', 'specified list of respiratory tract irritants', and 'specified list of substances' in Schedule 1 Dictionary.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 2 November 2021 concerning chronic obstructive pulmonary disease in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'chronic obstructive pulmonary disease' in subsection 7(2); - including ICD-10-AM codes for 'chronic obstructive pulmonary disease' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) and 9(15) concerning having smoked tobacco products; - revising the factor in subsection 9(2) and 9(16) concerning being exposed to second-hand smoke; - revising the factor in subsection 9(3) and 9(17) concerning having smoked cannabis; - revising the factor in subsection 9(4) and 9(18) concerning inhaling smoke from the combustion of polluting fuels in an enclosed space; - revising the factor in subsection 9(5) and 9(19) concerning inhaling a respiratory tract irritant from the specified list of respiratory tract irritants; - revising the factor in subsection 9(6) and 9(20) concerning inhaling vapour, gas, or fumes of a substance from the specified list of substances in an enclosed space; - revising the factor in subsection 9(7) and 9(21) concerning inhaling vapour, gas, or fumes of a substance from the specified list of substances, in an open environment; - revising the factor in subsection 9(8) and 9(22) concerning inhaling organic or inorganic dust at a concentration of greater than 5 milligrams per cubic metre; - revising the factor in subsection 9(9) and 9(23) concerning inhaling ambient polluted air as specified; - revising the factor in subsection 9(10) and 9(24) concerning having infection with human immunodeficiency virus; - revising the factor in subsection 9(11) and 9(26) concerning having pulmonary tuberculosis; - new factor in subsection 9(12) and 9(27) concerning having alpha-1 antitrypsin deficiency; - new factor in subsection 9(13) and 9(28) concerning having asthma; - new factor in subsection 9(14) and 9(29) concerning having bronchiectasis; - new factor in subsection 9(25) concerning having at least 2 episodes of acute viral or bacterial lower respiratory tract infection requiring medical treatment; - new factor in subsection 9(30) concerning having gastro-oesophageal reflux disease: - new definitions of 'being exposed to second hand smoke', 'lower respiratory tract', 'one pack-year', 'persistent airflow limitation', 'polluting fuels', and 'pulmonary tuberculosis'. in Schedule 1 Dictionary; and - revising the definitions of 'dust', 'specified list of respiratory tract irritants', and 'specified list of substances' in Schedule 1 Dictionary.